elidianesampaiotrabuco/elidianesampaiotrabuco/README.md

 # Welcome to MediaStickyVideoEditor640 HD's GitHub page!
 > [!IMPORTANT]
-> 2025 is officially coming to an end!
-Although, it's about 13 hours away.
+> 2026 is officially here!
+Unfortunately, my computer broke down while i was at the party, and it's because of a loose cable.
+Luckily though, it was fixed.

 > i'm a little more active here now